1PuddleSoftware/TimberbornCustomNameMod/README.md

 1. Download the mod
 1. Create a text file called BeaverNames.txt
    -  Each line of the file will be a Beaver's name
-1. Put the text file in your player data folder.
+1. Put the text file in your Timberborn folder
    -  Typical file path: **\Documents\Timberborn\
 1. Open Timberborn
 1. Select the mod